 (6) Maintains a permanent address within the state of Ohio where he or she conducts business pursuant to his or her Ohio state dental license.

 (C) Prior to the issuance of such permit, the Ohio state dental board shall require an on-site evaluation of the facility(s), equipment, personnel, conscious sedation techniques and related document(s) to determine if the aforementioned requirements have been met.
-This evaluation shall be conducted by a qualified consultant appointed by the Ohio state dental board, and will follow the American dental association's "Guidelines for the Use of Conscious Sedation, Deep Sedation and General Anesthesia for Dentists" and/or the American academy of pediatric dentistry "Guidelines for the Elective Use of Conscious Sedation, Deep Sedation and General Anesthesia in Pediatric Patients".
+This evaluation shall be conducted by a qualified consultant appointed by the Ohio state dental board, and will follow the "Guidelines for the Use of Sedation and General Anesthesia by Dentists" as adopted by the October 2007 American dental association house of delegates.
 In the case of a mobile or portable facility, one inspection of that facility shall be conducted in the office of an Ohio licensed dentist where conscious sedation is administered.
 A written list of all monitors, emergency equipment and other materials which the mobile conscious sedation provider agrees to have available at all times while administering conscious sedation in multiple locations shall be provided to the Ohio state dental board.
 The applicant shall be responsible for the cost of this evaluation, which will be an amount not to exceed two hundred dollars.

 (D) In the event the Ohio state dental board deems the application or evaluation unsatisfactory, a written explanation documenting deficiencies and suggested remedies shall be forwarded to the applicant within fourteen days.
 The board may issue a permit based on documentation that deficiencies have been corrected; or the board may require a formal re-evaluation; or the applicant may request an appearance before the board to address the documented deficiencies.